joestubbs/coe379l-fa25/docs/projects/project01.rst

 * Breed: Breed of the animal
 * Color : color of the animal

-**Part 1 (6 points):** Your objective is to perform Exploratory data analysis on the dataset.
+**Part 1 (8 points):** Your objective is to perform Exploratory data analysis on the dataset.
 Complete the following:

 * Identify shape, size of the raw data (1 point)
 * Get information about datatypes.
 Comment if any of the variables need datatype conversion.
 Check for duplicate rows and treat them.
 (1 point)
 * Identify missing data and/or invalid values and treat them with suitable mean, median, mode or other method  (1 point)
 * Visualize the dataset through different univariate analysis and comment on your observations (2)
 * Drop duplicate rows and irrelevant columns.
+(1 point)
 * Convert all data to numeric and/or categorical data types.
 Hint: Make the Age at Outcome column a float by converting all values to one unit for example days.
+(1 point)
 * Perform one-hot encoding on categorical variables (1 point)

-**Part 2 (9 points):** Fit Classification models on the data to predict the outcome type (OutcomeType):
+**Part 2 (7 points):** Fit Classification models on the data to predict the outcome type (OutcomeType):

 * First, drop the Breed column, as it will complicate the analysis here in Part 3.
 * Split the data into training and test datasets.
 Make sure your split is reproducible and that it maintains roughly the proportion of each class of dependent variable.
 (1 point)
-* Perform classification using  (6 points)
+* Perform classification to predict using OutcomeType (4 points)
-    * K-Nearest Neighbor Classifier
+    * K-Nearest Neighbor Classifier (1 point)
-    * K-Nearest Neighbor Classifier using Grid search CV
+    * K-Nearest Neighbor Classifier using Grid search CV (2 points)
-    * Linear classification
+    * Linear classification (1 point)
 * Print report showing accuracy, recall, precision and f1-score for each classification model.
 Which metric is most important for this problem?
 (You will explain your answer in the report in Part 3). ( 2 points)